 Move over fried mozzarella sticks, in the world of fried cheese, the beer battered cheese curds reign supreme as the crème de la crème ultimate comfort food appetizer!

 - Cheese - Authentic fresh cheese curds are best.
 If you haven't tried fresh curds renowned for their squeaky cheese and rubbery texture, you don't know what you are missing!
-However, if you can't find them my next recommendation is to purchase a block of mild cheddar and cut it into cubes.
+However, if you can't find them at your local grocery store my next recommendation is to purchase a block of mild cheddar cheese and cut it into cubes.
 Other cheeses, like pepper jack, can also be substituted.

-- Flour - Flour combines with the beer to create the batter.
+- All purpose flour - Flour combines with the beer to create the batter.
 You are looking to create a thin consistency, just enough to cling to the cheese.
 Any all-purpose flour is fine.

 - Egg - Beat the egg and combine with batter.

-- Baking powder - Acts as a levening agent, giving the crust better texture.
+- Baking powder - Acts as a leavening agent, giving the crust better texture.

 Note: Some people combine flour with bread crumbs for the breading, but I find breadcrumbs in the flour mixture make the breading too thick on the coated curds.